Diabetic Foot Care

 If you have questions, please call and speak with our staff.

-Wound Offloading and Total Contact Casting
+Wound Offloading and Assistive Devices

 In order to achieve closure of a diabetic foot ulcer, three objections must be accomplished.